AmoabaKelvin/kelvinamoaba.com/outstatic/content/posts/docker-logs-multiplexing.md

 [STREAM_TYPE] [0x00, 0x00, 0x00] [PAYLOAD_SIZE]
 ```

-Using the `payload_size`, we can directly fetch the exact content in the stream coming in.
+The `PAYLOAD_SIZE` allows the client to parse the exact content in the stream coming in without buffering or figuring out where one chunk ends and the another begins.

 This framing header lets the receiving end parse the stream unambiguously.
-The data stays intact and in order, but now it's carrying metadata about its origin.
-When you use commands like docker logs, you're actually reading from this multiplexed stream that Docker has stored.
+The data stays _intact and in order_, but now it's carrying metadata about its origin.
+When you use commands like `docker logs`, you're actually reading from this multiplexed stream that Docker has stored.
 Docker can show you just stdout, just stderr, or both together because it knows which bytes came from which stream thanks to that multiplexing metadata.
+This solves the problem of how to manage two different network streams and the whole complexity associated with that, you just focus on having a single stream to deal with.

 ### Breakdown of the 8-byte header